-Support from Seasoned Debt Relief Attorneys Serving Morris County and the Surrounding Area
+Support from Seasoned Debt Relief Attorneys Serving Morris County and Surrounding Areas

 Taking out a debt consolidation loan is often considered an effective way to rein in substantial debt while protecting credit scores and avoiding bankruptcy, and lenders are happy to encourage this kind of thinking.
 While making a single payment each month may seem like an attractive option, the realities of the financial sector make it unrealistic for many of today’s debtors.
 Those who need to borrow the most are often unable to do so, and taking on new debt to escape existing debt can be a risky strategy.

 Our debt relief attorneys at Ast & Schmidt, P.C. have decades of combined experience helping Morris County residents cope with difficult financial situations.
 We can help you assess all debt relief options at your disposal, and then we can develop a failsafe plan of action to help you accomplish your long-term financial goals.

 Consumers do not generally apply for debt consolidation loans until they have exhausted all other options, which means their credit reports may already contain late payments and other negative marks.

 Banks, meanwhile, are often reluctant to provide unsecured personal loans, even to those with excellent credit.
 Individuals who face financial difficulties may find it impossible to get approved for debt consolidation financing that is not secured by real estate or other assets.
 This greatly increases the risks involved and makes the possible consequences of future financial setbacks far more severe.